rusiaaman/wcgw/src/wcgw/client/mcp_server/Readme.md

 ### Computer use support using desktop on docker

 Computer use is enabled by default.
-The claude will be able to connect to any docker container with linux environment.
+Claude will be able to connect to any docker container with linux environment.
 Native system control isn't supported outside docker.

 First run a sample docker image with desktop and optionally VNC connection: